limo-756/github-pages-with-jekyll/_posts/2022-07-09-Decorator-Design-Pattern.md

 4. Decorator can perform its action before or after it delegates the control to underlying component.
 5. An unlimited number of Decorator can be applied to a component.

+## Applicability of Decorator Pattern
+1. It can be used where responsibility can be added dynamically and transparently by a caller.
+2. It can be used where responsibility can be withdrawn from an object (Possibly by creating a new object from existing object without certain decorators).
+3. It can be used where there are many variants possible and creating class for every variant will lead to class explosion.
+4. It can be used where a class is hidden and un-available for subclassing.
+(In C++ 3rd party libs, we don't have access to concrete classes only to their binaries).

 ### Decorator Pattern Structure
 ![Decorator Pattern Structure](../../../assets/posts/DecoratorPatternDesign.jpeg "Decorator Pattern Structure Image")

+1. Component: interface for components to which responsibility can be added dynamically.
+2. Concrete Component: objects to which additional responsibilities can be added
+3. Decorator: conforms to component interface and contain component object so that it can decorate the object with additional responsibilities
+4. Concrete Decorator: Adds responsibilities to components

 ##### References :
 1. Design Patterns Elements of Reusable Object-Oriented Software